biddy1618/rasa-crud/readme.md

 ---

 `config.py` - holds the deployment settings for the Flask server.
-In order to change the deployment settings change the `.evn` file for corresponding setting in `config.py`.
+In order to change the deployment settings change the `.env` file for corresponding setting in `config.py`.

 ---